Flawed Democracy

 That is not my job to seek a solution for the Pertamina problem, this is the problem of your bosses.
 They earn the money, so they have to do something.
 Or they think also like you do: Who cares?

-26. Rudy Hendra Says:
+26. Rudy Hendra says:

 And I can tell you, I have always refused to take part in this sh*t